 As with other accommodations, a person who needs the accommodation of a service animal may contact Accessibility Resources.
-The American with Disabilities (ADA) defines a service animal "as any guide dog, signal dog, or other animal individually trained to aid an individual with a disability.
-If they meet this definition, animals are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government."
+The American with Disabilities (ADA) defines a service animal "as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
+If they meet this definition, animals are considered a service animal under the ADA regardless of whether they have been licensed or certified by a state or local government."
 Service animals perform some of the functions and tasks that the individual with a disability cannot perform for himself or herself.

-Examples of service animals are as follows: guiding individuals with visual disabilities, alerting individuals who have hearing disabilities to intruders or sound, pulling wheelchairs or carrying and picking up things for persons with mobility or health disabilities perform tasks for the benefit of an individual with a mental/psychiatric disability or to assist a person with a seizure disorder.
+Examples of service animals are as follows: guiding individuals with impaired vision, alerting individuals who are hearing impaired to intruders or sound, pulling wheelchairs or carrying and picking up things for persons with mobility or health impairments, perform tasks for the benefit of an individual with a mental/psychiatric disability or to assist a person with a seizure disorder.